BY ERIN EWART

 It will be affirming to see the measurable outcomes of your work, and your future self will thank you when it’s time to do that performance review, update your resume, or prepare for an interview, and you have all the details of your biggest wins ready to go.

 - LEARNING & RISK TAKING

-Another way to frame this: when did I make a mistake?
-If you’re not pushing yourself and experiencing some missteps or failures along the way, you’re not growing, and that’s a problem.
-We all need to be growing and learning, both for our career success and also because it’s a fundamental part of having a meaningful life.
+Another way to frame this: when did I take a risk or make a mistake?
+If you’re not pushing yourself and experiencing some missteps along the way, you’re not growing.

 - PERSONAL & PROFESSIONAL DEVELOPMENT